The Details That Make an Outfit Into an Image — and Where They Come From

 I bring a curated collection of accessories and props to every session.
 Wide-brimmed hats in straw and natural linen.
 Woven basket bags.
 Scarves and wraps.
 These are mine — I bring them, I style them, and I know exactly how each one will read in the lavender light.
 When a client arrives with a terracotta skirt and a simple top, I add an oversized straw hat — and suddenly the silhouette has scale, the face is framed by shadow, the whole image has a point of view.
 When someone comes in a white linen dress, a woven basket bag on her arm changes the mood entirely: it adds texture, a sense of ease, something genuinely Provençal.
 The base outfit is the canvas.
 The accessories are where the story gets told.

-For families who want to go further, I also offer something I love doing: a styled picnic in the lavender fields.
 A linen blanket laid between the rows, a basket of bread and fruit and flowers, the children arranged around it, the light falling exactly right at golden hour.
 It sounds simple, and it is — but in photographs it becomes something extraordinary.
 Not a posed family portrait, but a real scene, a real moment, a real memory of a particular evening in Provence.
 If this is something that appeals to you, we can plan it together before the session.

 What I am building toward, always, is visual coherence.
 When every element in the frame — the fabric, the colour, the hat, the basket, the light — is saying the same thing, the photograph stops being a nice picture and becomes a story.
 And stories are what people hang on their walls.
 Stories are what they come back to, years later, and feel something about.